minetest-mods/teleport-request/README.md

 ## How to use:
 Each command does a function. "**Example Usage**" is an example of how to use the command.
 Note there must be 2 players in order to make the commands to work: a player must send a request to another player (**see https://wiki.minetest.net/Server or see https://wiki.minetest.net/Setting_up_a_server for more information**).
+There are two methods of sending a request:
+1. A request which teleports you to the specified player (command `/tpr <player>`).
+2. A request which teleports the specified player to you (command `/tphr <player>`).

+To accept a request some sent you, you must use `/tpy`.
 These are the following commands available in-game:

 ``` /tpr [playername] ```